 Let us take a look at some of the key advantages of studying in a small class vs. a large class

 Lack of Personal Attention in a Large class set-up

 1. Attention: Personal attention and interaction stay unaffected in a small class format for both the student as well as for the faculty.
 Faculty will have time to address queries of each student personally and will also be able to pay attention to those students who need an extra dose of nurturing.
 This is not feasible in a large class setup.

 2. Participation : When the class size is small, all the students get an opportunity to participate in various activities like- group discussion, individual presentation, role plays etc. These activities are the very foundation of an MBA programme.
 Also the overall class participation improves because there are lesser people competing to participate

 Giving room to participate

-4. Grooming: Identifying the areas of improvement for each student and grooming them in their weakness areas is highly feasible in a small class setup.
+4. Grooming: Identifying the areas of improvement for each student and grooming the students is highly feasible in a small class setup.
 After completing an MBA programme, students will be entering the competitive corporate world and a lot of guidance with regard to Communication, Etiquette, Morale etc is essential.
-In a small class room setup faculty can turn into mentors and groom students.
+In a small class room setup, faculty can turn into mentors and groom students.
 Mass-Grooming is just not possible.

 5. Less Disruption : Often times during lectures, faculties are faced with the fine challenge of handling the student’s queries while making progress in syllabus completion.
-When there are more students in a class the disruption in a faculty’s lecture is high, as a result the faculty is not able to teach as per the module’s requirements.
+When there are more students in a class, the disruption in a faculty’s lecture is high and as a result the faculty is not able to teach as per the module’s requirements.
 Small class sizes help both the student and the faculty in completing the modules at a proper pace.